okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 ### Get info about the user

 After the user signs in, Okta returns some of their profile information to your app, such as those shown in the [userinfo response example](/docs/reference/api/oidc/#response-example-success-6).
-One use of this information is updating your user interface, such as displaying the customer’s name.
+One use of this information is updating your user interface, such as displaying the customer's name.

 The default profile items (called "claims") returned by Okta include the user's email address, name, and preferred username.
 The claims you see may differ depending on the scopes requested by your app.
 For more information, see [Configure your app](#configure-your-app).